KgobeM/Bright_coffee_Case_study/README.md

 # Process
 In this project I used the provided raw data to write a code to assist the company with the neeeded analysis for the project at hand
-The case study was done in the following process CODE, EXPORT,VISUALIZE this process assist the company in understanding the business and proving insights needed for the organizations rapid growth
+The case study was done in the following process CODE, EXPORT,VISUALIZE.this process assist the company in understanding the business and proving insights needed for the organizations rapid growth

 # Insights
 The insights provided are based on the sales analysis done and what the company neeeds in order to cover the short fall in the different coffee shops